Rahmatpratama90/HOEJAN/README.md

 # HOEJAN

 # I. Introduction
-* This Program is Arduino Program for HOEJAN / Idenation 2019 Competition
+* This Program is Arduino Program for HOEJAN / Ideanation 2019 Competition
 * This Project Has Objective to be Portable Rain Power Plant

 # II.
 Prerequisites